elotroalex/s23-intro-dh/general.md

 ### Fundamentals of Computing

 Even though there are no technical requirements prior to you joining the class, you will be expected to play with new tools and learn new concrete technical skills throughout the semester.
 Even though you will be exposed to several "user friendly" tools and genres of Digital Humanities, the accent will be placed on symbolic computation.
 This will involve a completely different way of understanding and using your computer for many of you.
 The course is designed to guide you through these beginner steps in a way that hopefully minimizes the sense of alienation you may feel.
 These "fundamentals" serve as the basis for most artisanal practices in the Digital Humanities and beyond.
 In this sense, the course also serves as a friendly introduction to computation for Humanities majors or graduate students.
 You will not be expected to be a full-time programmer at the end of the course, or even "learn how to code," not even close, but you will be expected to understand many related concepts, and even do a thing or two using symbols instead of clicks.
 For example, you will learn how to read tutorials, solve problems, re-use the code of others, and if we work hard it together, even write some simple scripts---humble fragments of working code.

-In addition to computing, you will also be introduced to some basics of Design and Project Management throughout the course.
-Design, because it shows we care about our audiences and our imagination grows in unexpected byways therein, and Project Management because projects need to be properly scoped and organized in order to become a reality in time without breaking our backs or bruising our bonds to one another.

 ### Modalities of Engagement